quickapps/docs/en/developers/shortcode-api.rst

     Please use the <code>{locale /}</code> shortcode for printing language code.

-And in the case of shortcodes using Enclosed form you must proceed the same:
+And in the case of shortcodes using Enclosed form you must do the same:

 .. code:: html

     This is an {{enclose_form_shortcode attr=value}with an enclosed content{/enclose_form_shortcode}}

-Which result on:
+Which result in:

 .. code:: html